tomaszdudek7/airflow_project/jupyter/README.md

 **Note that while `jessie` is not always the best choice of Docker base image taking its size into consideration, the benefit of `alpine` quickly diminishes when using huge libraries like numpy, scipy or pandas.** If you are comfort with Docker and Linux, feel free to use `alpine` as your base image.
 This will require however, tweaking the Dockerfiles a lot.

-Make sure that your name of virtualenv matches in the following file where necessary:
+Make sure that your name of virtualenv matches correctly in the following file:
 ```dockerfile
 FROM python:3.6.8-jessie